biaslab/ForneyLab.jl/doc/src/nodes.rst

 The following built-in 'elementary' nodes are available in ForneyLab: :class:`AdditionNode`, :class:`EqualityNode`, :class:`ExponentialNode`, :class:`FixedGainNode`, :class:`GaussianNode`, :class:`TerminalNode`.

-There are aso some built-in composite nodes: :class:`GainAdditionNode`, :class:`GainEqualityNode`.
+There are also some built-in *combined nodes*, which combine two or more node functions into one for higher computational efficiency: :class:`GainAdditionNode`, :class:`GainEqualityNode`.

 Elementary nodes
 ~~~~~~~~~~~~~~~~